Print

 Instructions

 1. Make the onions.
 In a bowl or jar, combine 1/2 cup vinegar with 1/2 cup water.
-Add the onions, making sure they’re fully submerged (if not, add more liquid).
-Set aside at room temp for at least 30 minutes.
-(After that, quick-pickled onions will keep for 2 weeks in an airtight container in the fridge).
+Add the onions, making sure they’re fully submerged; if not, add more liquid.
+Marinate at room temp for at least 30 minutes.
+(After that, keep the onions in an airtight container in the fridge and use within 2 weeks).

 2. Cook the rice.
-In a small pot, combine 1 1/4 cups rinsed rice with 2 1/2 cups water and 1/4 teaspoon salt.
+In a small pot, combine the rice with 2 1/2 cups water and 1/4 teaspoon salt.
 Cover tightly with a lid and bring to a boil.
-Then reduce the heat to low and simmer until all the water is absorbed (do not stir during cooking).
+Then reduce the heat to low and simmer until all the water is absorbed (do not stir during cooking), about 25 minutes.
 When the rice is done, turn the heat off and leave the pot covered for another 10 minutes (without stirring).

 4. Cook the veg.
-Meanwhile, heat 2 tablespoons cooking oil in a large skillet over medium heat and add the mushrooms.
+Meanwhile, heat the avocado oil in a large skillet over medium heat and add the mushrooms with a pinch of salt.
 Cook until lightly browned, stirring occasionally, about 8 minutes.
-When the mushrooms are almost done, add 1 cup edamame and cook until it’s heated through for another few minutes.
+When the mushrooms are almost done, add the edamame and cook until it’s heated through for another few minutes.

 5. Make the spicy mayo.
-In a small bowl, stir 1/4 cup mayo with hot sauce until you reach your desired heat level.
+In a small bowl, stir the mayo with enough hot sauce to reach your desired heat level.

 Notes

-• You can skip the onions altogether and top the bowls with kimchi.
+• You can skip the onions altogether and top the bowls with kimchi instead.

-• If you can’t find edamame, sub with frozen peas or corn.
+• If you can’t find edamame, sub with frozen peas.

 • Look for nori in the snacks or Asian foods aisle of the supermarket.